mahalel/wltrack/README.md

 ## Features

 - Record daily weightlifting results (sets, reps, weight, percentage of 1RM)
-- Store data in a Turso database
+- Store data in a Turso database (or local sqlite)
 - Visualize progress with graphs for each exercise
 - Responsive design with HTMX for dynamic interactions
 - Secure token management